sprantis/tap-map/README.md

 * [Questions](#questions)

 ## Description
 Tap Map is your go-to app for locating breweries across the nation!
-This is a MERN-stack single-page app, combining a scalable MongoDB back end, a GraphQL API, and an Express.js and Node.js server with a React front end.
+This is a MERN-stack single-page app, combining a scalable MongoDB back end, a GraphQL API, and an Express.js and Node.js server with a React front end that uses Ant Design for the CSS framework.
 This app also implements authentication with JSON Web Tokens (JWT).

 Third Party API Credit to [OPEN BREWERY DB.](https://www.openbrewerydb.org)